 “Let AI translate my Chinese prompt into English → run the task in English → translate the output back to Chinese.”

-It sounds smart.
-In practice it’s almost always more expensive.
-Reason: you pay for translation twice, and translation itself costs tokens.
+It can be more expensive because you pay for translation twice, and translation itself consumes tokens.
+Test the full workflow before adopting it.

 Numbers: Long document analysis